Price per person

 Enjoy a somewhat challenging bike tour from Château-Thierry to La-Ferté-sous-Jouarre.
 The first part of the cycling tour leads you along the Marne river.
 After a few miles you will ride into a small valley marked by quiet villages and country roads.
 En route you can visit the large WW1 American War Cemetery and Monument near Belleau.
 Follow the small river Clignon and continue riding uphill until you finally reach the plateau above the northern part of the Marne valley.
 The side valleys are mainly covered in woodland, while on the plateau agriculture is predominant.
 Start your descent along the small river Ru de Bouillons to reach La-Ferté-sous-Jouarre, where you meet the barge.
 Night in La-Ferté-sous-Jouarre or in one of the villages nearby.

 After breakfast your cycling tour will lead you over the hills and slopes of the Marne valley and through forests and small villages on the southern and northern banks of the river.
 On the way you may visit the Château de Montceau,Catherine de Médicis residence in the 16th century.
 Today’s destination is the city of Meaux , famous for its “Brie de Meaux” cheeses and the magnificent Cathedral St.-Etienne.
 On the way you will enjoy a tasting of the famous Brie de Meaux and Brie noir cheeses.
 Visit the historical city center of Meaux.
-Dinner and overnight on board in Meaux.
+Dinner in the city of Meaux (not included) and overnight on board.

 Visit the beautiful city center of Meaux.
 Then you will cycle mainly along the Marne river and its parallel canal.
 The last challenge is the hill near Chalifert while the barge will go through the tunnel crossing this hill.
 In the afternoon you will meet the barge in Lagny-sur-Marne, where you will stay for the night.

 The tour winds along the valley of the Marne and in the Champagne wine region.
-Even if most part of the route follows the river and its tributaries, the itinerary will also take you on countryside roads in a hilly territory.
+Even if most part of the route follows the river and its tributaries, the itinerary will also take you on countryside roads in a hilly territory with some difficult ascents(vertical up on request).
 You will rarely cycle on bike paths and mainly on paved low traffic roads.
-You will visit Paris on foot or by using public transport, due to safety reasons.

 How to get there